-Probe one lead of the pressure with one lead of your meter while touching the other lead of your meter to ground.
-Ground would be any bare metal part of your furnace.
+Probe one lead of the pressure with one lead of your meter while touching the other lead of your meter to the ground.
+The ground would be any bare metal part of your furnace.
 This must be bare metal.
 I always try to touch the other lead of my meter to the furnace’s switch box.

-If you have a two wire pressure switch with the draft inducer running you should be getting 24 or more volts between both leads to ground.
-By this I mean if you touch one terminal of the pressure switch with one lead of your meter, and touch the other lead of your meter to a ground, bare metal part of your furnace, you should get 24 or more volts (24 to 28 volts).
+If you have a two-wire pressure switch with the draft inducer running you should be getting 24 or more volts between both leads to the ground.
+By this I mean if you touch one terminal of the pressure switch with one lead of your meter, and touch the other lead of your meter to the ground, the bare metal part of your furnace, you should get 24 or more volts (24 to 28 volts).

-If you do not get 24 or more volts with the furnace running then you have a pressure switch problem.
+If you do not get 24 or more volts with the furnace draft inducer running then you have a pressure switch problem.

 A gas furnace pressure switch problem could be caused by the following:

-You could have a bad, dragging, dirty or slow running draft inducer.
+You could have a bad, dragging, dirty, or slow running draft inducer.
 A weak or bad draft inducer run capacitor could cause the draft inducer to run slow.

 The draft inducer hole where the pressure switch tube connects could be plugged up.
 I have seen the draft inducer holes get stopped up so bad that I had to use a small drill bit and drill to open the hole back up.

-On high efficiency condensing furnaces the water drain line could be stopped up, causing a water back up and blockage in the pressure switch tube. *Make sure you disconnect the pressure switch tube before using a wet vac because the high vacumn of the wet vac can damage the pressure switch.
+In high-efficiency condensing furnaces, the water drain line could be stopped up, causing water back up and blockage in the pressure switch tube. *Make sure you disconnect the pressure switch tube before using a wet vac because the high vacuum of the wet vac can damage the pressure switch.
 I usually take the drain hose loose from the condensing furnace and use a wet vacuum to open the drain back up.

-I wanted to post this because many people are telling me that they are sucking on the pressure switch tubing to test pressure switch operation.
+I wanted to post this because many people are telling me that they are sucking on the pressure switch tubing to test the pressure switch operation.
 I have heard from other forums that you should not suck on the pressure switch to test it because this can damage the diaphragm inside the pressure switch.
-It would be best to use a manometer or test with a volt meter like we advise on this page.
+It would be best to use a manometer or test with a voltmeter as we advise on this page.
 I wanted to pass this along so others will not damage pressure switches.

 Please email us anytime if you have any questions.
-Please send us your furnace’s model number if you would like for us to recommend a pressure switch or part for your furnace.
-Our email address is: Support@arnoldservice.com We would love to help you out and earn your business!
+Please send us your furnace’s model number if you would like us to recommend a pressure switch or part for your furnace.
+Our email address is Support@arnoldservice.com We would love to help you out and earn your business!

 Below we have a video made by Buddyraccasac which shows how to unclog an AC drain using a wet vac.
 This is a similar to what I recommend with the furnace condensate drain.
 The condensate drain would be near the bottom sides of the furnace and you would need to make sure you disconnect your pressure switch tube so it will not damage the pressure switch when you use the wet vac.